Meeds-io/whitepaper/en/3-meeds.md

-# 3. MEED token – the currency of the WoM
+# 3. The MEED token – the currency of the WoM

-Its currency powers the WoM – the Meeds (MEED) token.
-Users are rewarded with MEED tokens (through engagement programs), purchase in stores, get Deeds, get financial returns on investments, and more.
+The Meeds token (MEED) is the currency that powers the WoM.
+Users are rewarded with MEED (through engagement programs), purchase in stores, get Deeds, get financial returns on investments, and more.

 ## 3.1.
 Tokenomics